Divyadhanush07/Real-Time-Weather-Dashboard/README.md

 # Real-Time Weather Dashboard
-A simple weather dashboard application built using Python and Tkinter.
+A weather dashboard application built using Python and Tkinter.
 This app retrieves current weather data for cities worldwide using the OpenWeatherMap API and displays it in a user-friendly graphical interface.
 It also allows users to compare weather data between two cities, showing temperature, humidity, and wind speed side-by-side.

 ## Features
 Current Weather Lookup: Enter a city name to get real-time weather details, including temperature, humidity, wind speed, and a weather description.